madeleinevle/breakingnews/README.md

 # BreakingNews

-An application that takes in a section from the New York Times and fetches the top ten most recently published stories from that section in New York Times
+An application that takes in a section from the New York Times and fetches the top ten most recently published stories from that section in New York Times.
+This project was created as the final project for my Interactive Systems Design and Technology class.

 ## Demo